zaczap/bios201/Workshop3/README.md

 ## Exploratory Data Analysis

-Before we start testing for differential expression, it's always important to first visualize our data to make sure we .
-We'll start by looking at _counts.txt_, which contains the log-transformed IPF gene expression from last week with some simulated sequencing batch effects.
+Before we start testing for differential expression, it's always important to first visualize our data to determine whether it's clean.
+We'll start by looking at `counts.txt`, which contains the log-transformed IPF gene expression from last week with some simulated sequencing batch effects.

 Read in the matrix of log-transformed gene expression counts.